calabash-driver/calabash-driver/README.md

 A practical example, that we have shown at the GDG DevFest in Zürich, you can find [here](https://github.com/DominikDary/gdg-devfest-zrh) and a getting started blog post [here](http://dary.de/2012/10/gdg-devfest-in-zurich/).

+The session was recorded and is now available at YouTube:
+<iframe width="560" height="315" src="http://www.youtube.com/embed/BExAKDslV9I" frameborder="0" allowfullscreen></iframe>

 # Architecture

 The mobile devices specifics like the locale, the SDK version or the application under test (aut) are described by capabilities.